jpuck/tien-len-rulez/README.md

 Brought to Fayetteville, AR by Daniel Otto who picked it up at Arkansas Governor's school in 2000, Tien Len is a popular Vietnamese card game that has a specific set of rules.
 These are not those rules.
 Presented here is a bastardized version as the original rules did not make the plane ride home.
 Having been played in Fayetteville for more than a decade, a special set of rules has developed that is the fuel for many rambunctious nights with friends and can be enjoyed by an unlimited number of people.
 (I remember a particularly ridiculous game that was played with ~50 people)

+Tien Len uses a standard 52-card playing deck without jokers, and it's a [shedding game][shed], of which the object is to get rid of all your cards first.
+You do this by placing a higher value card(s) on top of your opponent’s cards.
+Play as many games as your personal constitution and liver allows.

+## Setup

-Tien Len uses a standard playing card deck with jokers removed.
-The game should be played with 1 deck for every 4 players.
+Original gangster format is 1 deck with 4 players starting with 13 cards each.
+More or fewer players should use 1 deck for every 4 players.
 5-8 players would use 2 decks, 9-12 players would use 3 decks, and so on.
+You'll have to divide and discard the remainder to make each hand the same count.
 It is recommended that when using multiple decks that each deck be identical as to not identify individual cards, unless you’re a poor bastard and have mismatched decks.

-In Tien Len, cheating is ~~encouraged~~ acceptable and it is the player’s responsibility to protect themselves from cheating by others.
+> In Tien Len, cheating is ~~encouraged~~ acceptable and it is the player’s responsibility to protect themselves from cheating by others.

-Each player is dealt 13 cards and the object of the game is to be the first to play all the cards in your hand.
-You do this by placing a higher value card(s) on top of your opponent’s cards.
-The first player to discard all 13 cards wins the game.
-Play as many games as your personal constitution and liver allows.
+### Pulling Rank

 The ranking of the cards is fucked because 2’s are the highest card in the game, surpassing Aces (higher than Kings) and 3 is the lowest card.

+1. 2 (strongest)
+2. A
+3. K
+4. Q
+5. J
+6. 10
+7. 9
+8. 8 (at least this makes sense)
+9. 7
+10. 6
+11. 5
+12. 4
+13. 3 (weakest)

-Suits also have a rank order:
+Suits also have a rank order, which are like rank decimals (`s/decimals/base4`):

 1. ♥️ hearts (strongest)
 2. ♦️ diamonds